lukejharmon/lanyon/chapters_preref/chapter7_introdiscrete_pre.md

 $$
 </div>

 In this equation I have left the diagonal of the first matrix as dots.
-The final $\mathbf{Q}$-matrix must have all rows sum to one, so one can adjust the values of that matrix after the multiplication step.
+The final $\mathbf{Q}$-matrix$ must have all rows sum to one, so one can adjust the values of that matrix after the multiplication step.

 In the case of a two-state model, for example, we can create a model where the forward rate is double the backward rate, and the equilibrium frequency of character one is 0.75.
 Then: